coderanger/coderanger.net/content/posts/overtesting.md

 # tl;dr

-* Only write unit tests when your recipe or resource contains actual logic to test.
+* Only write unit tests when your recipe/resource has actual logic to test.
-* Don't write tests that are only checking Ruby syntax or that Chef isn't broken.
+* Don't write tests for checking Ruby syntax or checking that Chef works.
 * Write tests that check only your declared interface.
 * Be aware of the RoI of writing tests and don't use them as a magic bullet.